tum-bgd/Python4Engineers/README.md

 # Python4Engineers
-Python4Engineers course materials.

-This course is offered as part of the [NFDI4Earth - Educational Portal](https://edutrain.nfdi4earth.de/).
+This repository contains the `Python4Engineers` course materials offered as part of the [NFDI4Earth - Educational Portal](https://edutrain.nfdi4earth.de/).

 ## Login
 For an interactive experience we propose to login to the [NFDI4Earth - Educational Portal](https://edutrain.nfdi4earth.de/).
 A detailed explaination on the login procedure is given in the [Login Documentation](docs/Login_NFDI4Earth.md).

 ## About This Course

 The Python4Engineers course is intended as a quick start into Python to bootstrap engineers to work on computational problems.
 It briefly introduces Python and continues with basic NumPy as a foundational library for scientific computing, and finalizes with some concrete classical data mining methods and how to evaluate them.

+> [!NOTE]
-⚠️ This course is currently under development.
-Content may be subject to change⚠️
+> This course is currently under development.
+Content may be subject to change

 ## Level
 Introductory

 ## Subject Area